Juliet-Simpson/Find-A-Bible-Quote/README.md

-Add theme.. send to themes and quotes collection my_quotes need new variable fo quotes matching username, like search resuts, load that in page.. better do before starting comments browse results page needs to pick up browse results: browsed from themes collection, need to match to quotes collection Modals closing, what to render/return
+Add theme.. send to themes and quotes collection my_quotes need new variable fo quotes matching username, like search resuts, load that in page.. better do before starting comments browse results page needs to pick up browse results: browsed from themes collection, need to match to quotes collection Modals closing, what to render/return..
+WANT TO REFRESH WEBSITE

 comments will be difficult.. own collection.. comment, comment_author, relevant quote

+BUGS/FIXES
+Collapsible header overlayed with card panel to enable formatting